-13.3 Discussion of Metallurgical Testing Results
+13.4 Discussion of Metallurgical Testing Results from Eastside

-Metallurgical work to date is not sufficient to accurately predict mill and heap-leach recoveries of gold and silver at Eastside.
+Metallurgical work to date is not sufficient to accurately predict mill and heap-leach recoveries of gold and silver at Eastside, but it is sufficient for the current Inferred resource classification.
 Gold extractions in some of the KCA bottle-roll tests were still increasing at the end of 96 hours, whereas commercial heap-leach processing typically goes on for longer periods.

 In addition, the KCA gold and silver recoveries summarized above were calculated based on the KCA calculated head assays.
 Calculated head assays were determined by assaying the amount of gold and silver recovered in the bottle-roll tests and adding it to an assay of the residue left over from leaching.
 Review of the testing to date shows the calculated head assays of the metallurgical samples differ from head assays determined from the original assay results of the same samples after drilling, and they also differ from the duplicate head assays determined by KCA prior to the bottle-roll leaching.
 The discrepancies are more pronounced in determining the head assay for silver.
-These issues need to be resolved with further testing, but are sufficient for determining amenability to extraction by cyanide for an Inferred resource.
+These issues need to be resolved with further testing but the current level of testing is sufficient for determining amenability to extraction by cyanide for an Inferred resource.

 Although the Eastside metallurgical test data are preliminary and limited, they can be used for a preliminary determination of the suitability of the material for cyanide extraction.
 Consultations with metallurgists experienced in gold and silver heap-leach and milling operations have supported MDA's choice of about 70% recovery of gold from heap leaching of Eastside materials using three-stage crushing prior to leaching.
-Mill recovery for gold could be over 90% (the authors used 93% in their determination of "reasonable prospects for eventual economic extraction").
+Mill recovery for gold could be over 90% (the author used 93% in their determination of "reasonable prospects for eventual economic extraction").

 Much more testing is necessary to confidently predict silver recovery.
 The bottle-roll tests indicate recoveries of silver will be much less than for gold, likely in the range of 15% to 22% for heap leaching with a three-stage crush, and 40% to 55% from material treated at a mill grind.
-The authors used 20% for heap leaching and 50% for mill recoveries in their determination of "reasonable prospects for eventual economic extraction".
+The author used 20% for heap leaching and 50% for mill recoveries in their determination of "reasonable prospects for eventual economic extraction".